DevJayShepherd/zscore_fastapi/README.md

 4. $ make run
 5. Go to 127.0.0.1/docs

-IMPORTANT: Database connection has been setup and can be connected via the .env file however, no interaction with database is required yet.
+IMPORTANT: CHECK .ENVEXAMPLE and CREATE .env IN ROOT with your db credentials (POSTGRES)

 # Interact with API
 You will be presented with 1 PUT endpoint - /calculate/get_zscore